textcreationpartnership/A02218/README.md

 ##Content Summary##

 #####Body#####

-The Popes pittiful lamentation, for the death of his deere darling Don Ioan of Austria and deaths au
+1. ❧The Popes pittiful Lamentation, for the death of his deere darling Don Ioan of Austria: and Deaths aunswer to the same.
+With an Epitaphe vpon the death of the said Don Ioan.
+Translated after the French printed coppy. by H. C.

+1. ¶ Deathes aunswer.

+1. ¶ Don Ioans Epitaph.

 #####Back#####
-The Popes pittiful lamentation, for the death of his deere darling Don Ioan of Austria and deaths au **Types of content**
+❧Imprinted by I.C.
+**Types of content**

   * There are 152 **verse** lines!